 Two variations of the Cincinnati Watch dial were presented to the Union Terminal and the watch you see is the version selected.

-The Union Terminal holds special meaning to all Cincinnatians, especially with Mark Stegman, one of the owners of the Cincinnati Watch Co.
+The Union Terminal holds special meaning to all Cincinnatians, especially with Mark Stegman, one of the c0-owners of Cincinnati Watch Co.
 His Grandfather, Joe Haworth and his Great Grandfather "Timer", worked at the Union Terminal from it's inception till 1955.
 Joe Haworth said that the best seat in the house for Cincinnati Reds Opening Day at Crosley Field was from "Sitting on top of the Union Terminal clock".

 The clock uses weights and gears to keep time.
 Electricity is used to engage a motor every thirty (30) minutes to pull a heavy weight up.
 The weight is then pulled down by the force of gravity which in turn is the force turning the gears.
 The clock's minute hand ticks a half minute once every 30 seconds.